er-hiba/Learn2Code/README.md

 ``Files`` The file that contains the code for this project is number_factorial.py
 You can find it in the directory Number_Factorial

+### Text_Composer
+``Description`` This program allows users to compose text by entering single characters interactively.
+Characters are collected one by one, and to conclude input, users can enter a period ('.'), which will not be displayed in the final output.
+This program is designed for simplicity and basic text composition.
+It may not be suited for users who need to enter larger amounts of text quickly.
+And it doesn't include advanced error handling features.

+``Files`` The file that contains the code for this project is text_composer.py
+You can find it in the directory Text_Composer

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).